S1 (classification): At the Paralympic Games

 For this classification, organisers of the Paralympic Games have the option of including the following events on the Paralympic programme: 50m and 100m Freestyle, 200m Freestyle, 50m Backstroke, 50m Butterfly, 50m Breaststroke and 150m Individual Medley events.

 For the 2016 Summer Paralympics in Rio, the International Paralympic Committee had a zero classification at the Games policy.
 This policy was put into place in 2014, with the goal of avoiding last minute changes in classes that would negatively impact athlete training preparations.
 All competitors needed to be internationally classified with their classification status confirmed prior to the Games, with exceptions to this policy being dealt with on a case-by-case basis.

 Records

 In the S1 50 m Freestyle Long Course, the men's world record is held by Itzhak Mamistvalov (Israel) with a time of 01:04.57 and the women's world record is held by Ganna Ielisavetska (Ukraine) with a time of 01:11.73 in 2009.
 In the S1 100 m Freestyle Long Course, the men's world record is also held by Itzhak Mamistvalov and the women's world record is held by Iryna Sotska (Ukraine).

 Competitors

 US American swimmers who have been classified by the United States Paralympic Committee as being in this class include Grover Evans, Jennifer Johnson, Rick Keeton and Breanna Marguerite Sprenger.
-Other swimmers from this class include Alex Taxildaris, Andreas Katsaros, Apostolos Tsaousi and Christos Tampaxis from Greece, Anton Kol, Hennadii Boiko and Oleksandr Golovkofrom Ukraine, Itzhak Mamistvalov from Israel, Luis Eduardo Rojas Osorno from Columbia and Sarah Lapp from Canada.
+Other swimmers from this class include Alex Taxildaris, Andreas Katsaros, Apostolos Tsaousi and Christos Tampaxis from Greece, Anton Kol, Hennadii Boiko and Oleksandr Golovko from Ukraine, Itzhak Mamistvalov from Israel, Luis Eduardo Rojas Osorno from Columbia and Sarah Lapp from Canada.